GregAbram/ClimatePrisms/README.md

 ##Intoduction

 In order to present an interesting, interactive experience with a set of content about some subject matter, users should be able to interact with the content, navigating the content in a path reflecting their interest.
-Rather than being presented a fixed path through the content designed by a curator, the user should be able to express their interest in particular items from the content, then be able to a) dive deeper into that sub-subject matter and b) be presented with related content that he might also be interested in.
+Rather than being constrained to a fixed path through the content designed by a curator, the user should be able to express their interest in particular items from the content, then be able to a) dive deeper into that sub-subject matter and b) be presented with related content that he might also be interested in.

 ClimatePrisms is a framework that allows content data to be organized for such exploration and then provide an interface for the interactive experience of the content.

 ##Experience

-Using ClimatePrisms, a user is initially presented with an introductory image with buttons for different *themes*, and witin each themse, *stories*.
+Using ClimatePrisms, a user is initially presented with an introductory image with buttons for different *themes*, and witin each theme, *stories*.
 Themes are effectively sub-subjects of the overall material that address a particular aspect of the material, while stories are curated subsets of theme contents.
 The user selects a theme or a story, and a new page is presented with content from that story line - a page continaing five or so content items tiling the frame.
 The user can then select any of these items for further exploration; when a content item is selected, a new set of related content is chosen and a new page is created with the selected item taking a predominant position in the frame, along with loosely related content.
 The user can then select the predominant content to do a deeper dive into that subject matter, or select a neighboring item to change direction in their exploration of the story line.

 Content items are images or movies.
 Movies are not initally run; the user is presented an initial frame with a 'run' button that expands the content to fill the screen and run as a movie.
 Other content - particularly images with fine detail not easily visible in a small portion of the screen - includes an 'expand-me' button that causes the content to fill the screen for a better look.
 Many of the content items will have a short description included; an icon allows the user to see this as a popup.
 At any time a 'home' button is available to return to the initial frame and allow the user to select a new story line.
 This will automatically occur after some period of idleness.